 STEP 3.
 We complete your paperwork.
 Photo ID required.

-- You get 1 copy of the DOT physical form for the company.
+- You get 1 copy of the DOT physical form for the company or yourself.
 If you need, we will also fax the DOT physical form to your company.

 If you don't meet the vision standards or you are using insulin for your diabetes it is also possible to apply for an exemption by going to the Federal Diabetes and Vision Exemption Program at the FMCSA website.
 If available, you may also apply for a intrastate diabetes or vision waiver from your state.
 For Kansas Vision Waiver / Kansas Diabetes Waiver click on the links provided.

 Use of a narcotic (Lortab, Hydrocodone, Tylenol 3, etc.), amphetamine (Most ADHD medications, Stimulants),or other habit forming drugs without a prescription from a treating physician is disqualifying.
 If you are taking any of the above medications, by law you must have a note from your treating physician that states they have gone over the possible adverse side effects of the medication and that they feel you are safe to operate a commercial motor vehicle while taking any of the above substances.
 If you have any questions, please feel free to contact us for more help.